SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/regIf.rst

 Developers Area
 ===============

-You Extend document Type based on Trait BusIfVistor
+You can add your document Type by extending the `BusIfVistor` Trait

 ``case class Latex(fileName : String) extends BusIfVisitor{ ... }``